Nikolai Berdyaev: Theology and relations with Russian Orthodox Church

 Berdyaev was a member of the Russian Orthodox Church, and believed Orthodoxy was the religious tradition closest to early Christianity.

-Nicholas Berdyaev was an Orthodox Christian, however, it must be said that he was an independent and somewhat a "liberal" kind.
+Nicholas Berdyaev was an Orthodox Christian.
+However, it must be said that he was of an independent and somewhat "liberal" sort.
 Berdyaev also criticized the Russian Orthodox Church and described his views as anticlerical.
 Yet he considered himself closer to Orthodoxy than either Catholicism or Protestantism.
 According to him, "I can not call myself a typical Orthodox of any kind; but Orthodoxy was near to me (and I hope I am nearer to Orthodoxy) than either Catholicism or Protestantism.
 I never severed my link with the Orthodox Church, although confessional self-satisfaction and exclusiveness are alien to me."

 Berdyaev is frequently presented as one of the important Russian Orthodox thinkers of the 20th century.
 However, neopatristic scholars such as Florovsky have questioned whether his philosophy is essentially Orthodox in character, and emphasize his western influences.
 But Florovsky was savaged in a 1937 Journal Put' article by Berdyaev.
 Paul Valliere has pointed out the sociological factors and global trends which have shaped the Neopatristic movement, and questions their claim that Berdyaev and Vladimir Solovyov are somehow less authentically Orthodox.

 Berdyaev affirmed universal salvation, as did several other important Orthodox theologians of the 20th century.
 Along with Sergei Bulgakov, he was instrumental in bringing renewed attention to the Orthodox doctrine of apokatastasis, which had largely been neglected since it was expounded by Maximus the Confessor in the seventh century, although he rejected Origen's articulation of this doctrine.

 The aftermath of the Russian Revolution and Civil War, along with Soviet efforts towards the separation of church and state, caused the Russian Orthodox émigré diaspora to splinter into three Russian Church jurisdictions: the Russian Orthodox Church Outside Russia (separated from Moscow Patriarchate until 2007), the parishes under Metropolitan Eulogius (Georgiyevsky) that went under the Ecumenical Patriarchate of Constantinople, and parishes that remained under the Moscow Patriarchate.
 Berdyaev was among those that chose to remain under the omophorion of the Moscow Patriarchate.
 He is mentioned by name on the Korsun/Chersonese Diocesan history as among those noted figures who supported the Moscow Patriarchate West-European Eparchy (in France now Korsun eparchy).

 Currently, the house in Clamart in which Berdyaev lived, now comprises a small "Berdiaev-museum" and attached Chapel in name of the Holy Spirit, under the omophorion of the Moscow Patriarchate.
 On 24 March 2018, the 70th anniversary of Berdyaev's death, the priest of the Chapel served panikhida-memorial prayer at the Diocesan cathedral for eternal memory of Berdyaev, and later that day the Diocesan bishop Nestor (Sirotenko) presided over prayer at the grave of Berdyaev.

 In recent years, efforts to archive and document Berdyaev's work have expanded.
 A group of scholars has digitized original, unpublished manuscripts from the Berdiaev-museum in Clamart, France, offering researchers and the public deeper insight into his unpublished writings and correspondence.